-The new orange Buenos Aires city bikes system (EcoBici) is popping up in the streets.
-The totally renewed bike system has over 4000 points across the capital city.
-It is day and night available, and free!
+The blue Buenos Aires city bike system (EcoBici) is popping up in the streets.
+The renewed bike system has over 4000 points across the capital city.
+It is day and night available.

-Read also: How to use electric scooters in Buenos Aires
+Read also: the best bike tours in Buenos Aires

 Do you want to discover Buenos Aires by bike?
-With more than 130km bike lanes, it’s one of the best ways to discover Buenos Aires.
+With more than 130km of bike lanes, it’s one of the best ways to discover Buenos Aires.
 However, keep your eyes open for the ongoing traffic.
-We suggest wearing a helmet at all times.
+I suggest wearing a helmet at all times.

-Online will be the easiest way, but often not the fastest way to get it.
-Here is the link to start the registration.
+Online will be the easiest way, ย but often not the fastest way to get it.
+Here is the link to start the registration and download the app on your phone.
 Take your passport and your credit card.
 Follow the steps on the webpage or mobile phone application.

 Other ways to discover Buenos Aires?